BeinRain06/notifications-page-main/README.md

 Kind of harsh my Process.

-have first implement the whole page in html/css and then rezrite it to suit with ReactJs here are the features used:
+have first implement the whole page in html/css and then rewrite it to suit with ReactJs here are the features used:

 ### Built with